All Episodes

 Yeah, I know.

-Get your bag, kings.
+Get your bag, Kings.

-Uh AC Slater, three bucks, I appreciate that.
+I appreciate that.

-Uh Caden Hines goes, like the video, cool.
+Caden Hines goes, like the video.

-Yep, definitely the Mafia was involved in his murder as well.
+Yep, definitely the mafia was involved in his murder as well.

-Uh Michael Meanstroke and uh them boys.
+Michael Meanstroke and them boys.

-Since she is worth more than him, he deserves to be on City Boys Hall of Fame.
+He deserves to be on City Boys Hall of Fame.

-Yeah, bro, that's what we're talking about, baby.
+That's what we're talking about, baby.

-Uh, I have no clue, my friend.
+I have no clue, my friend.

 I think he meant because you were sick.

-So, what virus you got?
+So what virus you got?

 Something like that.